Race licence number 2019-37290.

 Entries / Refunds / Race Numbers

-- Entries on the day: Providing that the race limit is not reached prior to the closing date of 31/08/19, entries will be taken on the day.
+- Entries on the day: Providing that the race limit is not reached prior to the closing date of 30/08/19, entries will be taken on the day.
 Please note that in previous years we have taken entries on the day and therefore it is unexpected that we shall reach the 800 race limit before the day.
 We usually have about 600 finishers.
+Entries on the day will close at 8.30am sharp.
+No entries will be accepted after this time.

 - Mementoes: Please note though that mementos cannot be guaranteed for entries on the day or those received after the pre-entry closing date due to ordering deadlines.
-Our race memento this year is still to be decided, but you’ll definitely get something great to remember your day along with a medal in your goody bag!
+Our race memento this year is a hi-vis vest to go with your finisher’s medal!

 - Race numbers are not sent out prior to the event, they are collected on the morning of the race from Lemon Quay.